sporto/hop/readme.md

 - Transparent support for push or hash routing
 - Helpers for changing the query string

-### Hash routing

-A proper url should have the query before the hash e.g. `?keyword=Ja#/users/1`, but when using hash routing, query parameters are appended after the hash path e.g. `#/users/1?keyword=Ja`.
-This is done for aesthetics and so the router is fully controlled by the hash fragment.

 ## Getting Started

 Please see this [example app](https://github.com/sporto/hop/blob/master/examples/basic/Main.md).
 It explains how to wire everything in the comments.